South Riverdale Child-Parent Centre is THE place to be for new parents in Leslieville, Riverside, Riverdale, and the

 Staff are available to offer informal counselling and referrals, information, and advocacy.

-Nina and Ellie are happy to talk with you about your child’s development and activities that you can do as part of your regular routine at home—let us know if you would like to complete an Ages and Stages Questionnaire® together.
+Nina is happy to talk with you about your child’s development and activities that you can do as part of your regular routine at home—let us know if you would like to complete an Ages and Stages Questionnaire® together.
 The questionnaires and activities are for children as young as 1 month and are sensitive to Indigenous worldviews.

 - The Winter Wonderland Auction was a fun night that raised $14,000 for the Centre!
 Thank you to everyone who supported the Centre!